pyrung

 For controls engineers: Write and simulate Click PLC logic without hardware or proprietary software.
 Use plain tag names from day one.
 Add hardware addresses when you're ready.
 A validator checks your program against Click constraints and tells you exactly what to fix.

 For developers: VS Code becomes your PLC programming environment — step through scans, set breakpoints on rungs, watch tags update inline, and force overrides from the debug console.
-For the adventurous: the same program can generate a deployable CircuitPython while True scan loop for a P1AM-200 microcontroller.

 How it works